michael-milette/moodle-filter_filtercodes/README.md

     git cherry-pick FETCH_HEAD
 ```

 This is usually enough to make the filters work in the custom menu.
 However, we have noticed it may not work with some Moodle themes, most notably premium themes.
-Those themes will need to be patched using the technique B.
+Those themes will need to be patched using the Technique B.

 **Technique B**: If technique A does not work for you, you will need to integrate a few lines of code into your Moodle theme, or ask your theme's developer/maintainer to apply this change for you.
 Be sure to follow the correct instructions for your version of Moodle.